 Poon Hill, Annapurna Region

 Poon Hill (3,210 m) located above the village of Ghorepani in the Annapurna region of Nepal, is the most visited viewpoint in Nepal.
 The hilltop offers spectacular views of sunrise and stunning Dhaulagiri and Annapurna ranges.
 Compared to other places on the list, Poon Hill is relatively easily accessible and requires 3 – 4 days round trip from Pokhara.

 Khopra Danda, Annapurna Region

 Khopra Danda, (3,660m) is another popular viewpoint in Nepal.
 It offers the spectacular view of Dhaulagiri (8,167m), the world’s 7th highest mountain.
 It is also one of the rare viewpoints that house a lodge.
 But it needs a bit of luck to get a room there which can give you a view of the Himalayas in the morning from the comfort of your sleeping bag.
 The place also offers an amazingly scenic breakfast.
 It takes 6 days of trekking to reach Khopra Danda.

 Gokyo Ri, Everest Region

-A rocky peak, 5,357m above sea level, Gokyo Ri is the slightly lesser known, and slightly farther away viewpoint of Everest compared to Kala Patthar.
-From here the views of the Everest and other mountain range are amazing, and some even consider it the best point for mountain views as more of the surrounding mountains can be observed, including 3 additional 8,000m peaks: Lhotse, Makalu, and Cho Oyu.
+A rocky peak, 5,357m above sea level, Gokyo Ri is the slightly lesser-known, and slightly farther away viewpoint of Everest compared to Kala Patthar.
+From here the views of the Everest and other mountain ranges are amazing, and some even consider it the best point for mountain views as more of the surrounding mountains can be observed, including 3 additional 8,000m peaks: Lhotse, Makalu, and Cho Oyu.
 Trekking to Gokyo Ri takes about 14 days round trip from Lukla, via Namche Bazaar and Gokyo Lakes.